DamRsn/NeuralNote/README.md

 Currently, only the raw `.vst3`, `.component` (Audio Unit), `.app` and `.exe` (Standalone) files are provided.
 Installers will be created soon.
 In the meantime, you can manually copy the plugin/app file in the appropriate directory.
-The code is signed on macOS, but not on Windows, so you might have to perform few extra steps in order to be able to use NeuralNote on Windows (to be documented soon).
+The code is signed on macOS, but not on Windows, so you might have to perform few extra steps in order to be able to use NeuralNote on Windows.

 ## Usage